biancaat/Asky/README.md

   These are some of the optimizations I am currently implementing :

 - I am in the process of converting EJS to React.
-- I am currently designing the medical clinic dashboard and implementing the organizational functionality.
 - General optimizations for progressive rendering
-- Eventually, I want to incorporate the Twilio API
+- Eventually, I want to find a way to incorporate the Twilio API

 ---